 Swainson's Hawk.
-Swainson's hawks are known to nest north and south of the study area with the nearest approximately 0.1 mile north of the study area along the Sacramento River (California Department of Fish and Wildlife 2015).
+Swainson's hawks are known to nest north and south of the study area with the nearest approximately 0.1 mile north of the study area along the Sacramento River (CDFW, 2015).
 Large trees located in and adjacent to the study area provide suitable nesting habitat.